This post may contain affiliate links. Please read my disclosure policy.

-So I let the oven do the work, a technique I employ a lot in my cooking.
+Let the oven do the work!
+It’s a technique I employ a lot in my cooking.

 Roasted Strawberry Refrigerator Jam

-- 1/2 cup sugar
+- 1 cup (200 g) sugar

 - 1 vanilla bean pod, split, plus scraped seeds